coin-or/coin-or.github.io/pages/user/user_introduction.md

 ```

 The `--prefix` argument above specifies the directory where the packages will
-be installed and would normally be something like `$HOME$` or `\usr/local`.
+be installed and would normally be something like `$HOME$` or `/usr/local`.
 If
 the specified directory is writable, then all packages will be automatically
 installed immediately after building and the install command is not needed.
 If
 no prefix is specified, the package will be installed in the directory
 `dist/`.

-Options that would have been passed to the `configure` script under the old
+Options that should be passed to the `configure` script
-build system can simply be added to the command-line.
+can simply be added to the command-line.
 For example, to build
 with debugging symbols, do

 ```